Last updated 11 April 2017

 closely linked to the civil register, which constitutes the highest-level reference in terms of "root" identification.
 E.g. Belgium's inter-ministerial platform, the Estonian X-Road, or the French RIE (State inter-ministerial network) from French DINSIC (Direction interministérielle du numérique et du système d'information et de communication de l'État) created in September 2015.

 Some countries, such as Belgium and Austria, have even established their own approach to the marketing and targeting of their services, based on this representative group.
-Because the engagement of the regional level is necessary to guarantee success at a local level and secure grassroots support, it is clearly advantageous to associate them with the foundations of the program in community life.
+Because the engagement of the regional level to shape the digital society to come is necessary to guarantee success at a local level and secure grassroots support, it is clearly advantageous to associate them with the foundations of the program in community life.

 local and community-based applications as possible to promote almost daily use of trusted e-Services will also boost uptake.